ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 Sometimes you need a quick way to **test your component** before the rest of the game systems are ready.
 But you don’t want that temporary code sneaking into the final build!
 This is where **Editor-only Debugging Tools** come in handy.

-Earlier we mentioned [`#if UNITY_EDITOR`](#using-if-unity_editor-for-editor-only-debugging), a special compiler directive in Unity.
-This directive allows lets us wrap test code so it only runs inside the Unity Editor.
-Anything inside these blocks will never make it into a build, keeping your gameplay code clean while still giving you powerful testing options during development.
+Earlier, we mentioned [`#if UNITY_EDITOR`](#using-if-unity_editor-for-editor-only-debugging), a special compiler directive in Unity.
+This directive enables us to enclose test code, allowing it to run only within the Unity Editor.
+Anything inside these blocks will never be included in a build, keeping your gameplay code clean while still providing powerful testing options during development.

 ---